 What to do if you think you might have spinal stenosis

-If you are experiencing any of these symptoms, it’s important to consult with a qualified physician who can evaluate your condition, make an accurate diagnosis and recommend appropriate treatment.
-In many cases, conservative approaches are very effective, but if your physician suggests elective surgery to address excruciating or non-responsive pain, you might want to consider the minimally invasive procedures offered by Laser Spine Institute as alternatives to open neck or back surgery.
+If you are experiencing any of these symptoms, it’s important to consult with a qualified doctor who can evaluate your condition, make an accurate diagnosis and recommend appropriate treatment.
+In many cases, conservative approaches are very effective, but if your doctor suggests elective surgery to address excruciating or nonresponsive pain, you might want to consider contacting Laser Spine Institute to learn about the minimally invasive procedures we offer, which are safer and effective alternatives to traditional open neck or back surgery.^